kyrpan/Text-Review-to-Rating-Stars-Transformer/README.md

 - attention.py, combined with the previous one .py file, creates an lstm with attention layer.

-- html folder which contains the web page with the results
+- html folder contains the web page with the results